River Park History

 Jerome “Jerry” Carlson was the nephew of Louis D. Carlson.
 Jerry’s father, Ralph Carlson, was one of Louis’ brothers, and Betty of Betty Way was the sister of Louie and Ralph (and to Clarence and Albert.)
 They were members of the Carlson rice-growing family in the Oroville and Richvale area.
 Betty’s son was Hugh Roger (of Roger Way) Peters and, thus, first cousin to Jerry.
 Roger would kid Jerry that Roger Way was longer than Jerome Way.

-His cousin, Hugh Roger Peters, used his middle name when he was young, but wanted to use his given name when he was older.
-Hugh, who died in 2011 on his 77th birthday, was a teacher at Hiram Johnson High School, and then a longtime instructor of economics at Sacramento City College.
+His cousin, Hugh Roger Peters, used his middle name when he was young but wanted to use his given name when he was older.
+Hugh, who died in 2011 on his 77th birthday, was a Hiram Johnson High School teacher and then a longtime economics instructor at Sacramento City College.

 Ada Way was indeed named after Ada Carlson, Louie’s wife.
 As the tale goes, the street got its name because it was short and curvy – and so was Ada. ;o)

-One other note: Hugh Roger Peters had a sister, Ruth, who back in the day most certainly would have gotten a street, too.
-I always thought Ruth Court was named after her, although it was so far away from the other Carlson’s.
+One other note: Hugh Roger Peters had a sister, Ruth, who, back then, would have gotten a street, too.
+I always thought Ruth Court was named after her, although it was far from the other Carlsons.
 I discovered, as you have mentioned, that that particular “Ruth” was the daughter of Moddison.